Oscar Gonzalez Preview, Player Props: Guardians vs. Tigers

 Oscar Gonzalez At The Plate

-- Gonzalez has six doubles, two triples, a home run and five walks while batting .238.
+- Gonzalez is batting .231 with six doubles, two triples, a home run and five walks.

-- In 53.8% of his 39 games this season, Gonzalez has picked up at least one hit.
-He's also had seven multi-hit games.
+- Gonzalez has picked up a hit in 53.7% of his 41 games this year, with multiple hits in 17.1% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.